joshwnj/react-visibility-sensor/README.md

 - `partialVisibility`: (default `false`) consider element visible if only part of it is visible.
 - `delay`: (default `1000`) integer, number of milliseconds between checking the element's position in relation the the window viewport.
 Making this number too low will have a negative impact on performance.
 - `containment`: (optional) element to use as a viewport when checking visibility.
 Default behaviour is to use the browser window as viewport.
+- `delayedCall`: (default `false`) if is set to true, wont execute on page load ( prevents react apps triggering elements as visible before styles are loaded )

 Thanks
 ----